arturo-j-martinez-ii/tlens/README.md

 49. A "Get started with more applications" screen should appear
 50. Press "Finish"

 You have successfully installed Ubuntu onto your Raspberry Pi!
+You're doing great! :goat:

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------